elenalenaelena/elenalenaelena.github.io/_terms/O/organic-user-interface.md

 2. Shaped: non-deformable shaped displays, e.g. geometric forms or objects or everday use
 3. Actuated (or kinetic): Deformable displays with a shape controlled by a computer algorithm

-Excluding non-deformable (shaped) displays, shape-changing interfaces (/terms/shape-changing-interface) can be considered either as a subgroup of organic user interfaces or an alternative approach to classify non-flat interface shapes.
+Excluding non-deformable (shaped) displays, [shape-changing interfaces](/terms/shape-changing-interface) can be considered either as a subgroup of organic user interfaces or an alternative approach to classify non-flat interface shapes concentrating on deformation properties or context of use.

 ### Examples